 COLOURS – For Good Luck

-In every national culture, some colours (and numbers) are generally thought to be lucky, and others unlucky.
-Thai people are superstitious (some more than others!) and believe in luck.
+In every national culture, some colours are generally thought to be lucky, and others unlucky.
+Most Thai people are superstitious (some more than others!) and believe in luck.
 Many Thai Buddhists believe the day of the week they were born influences their personality and life.
 Each day has a colour, lucky colour and unlucky colour.

 Before giving gifts to a Thai person, try to find out which colour they think is lucky and unlucky for them, and they will be impressed you took the care and effort to find out!